xiyuzhai-husky-lang/husky/crates/visored/README.md

 A tool for verifying natural language reasoning.

-Using NLP techniques and rules, it translates detailed natural language proofs into formal proofs.
+Using NLP techniques and rules, visored translates natural language proofs into formal proofs.

-It is designed with the following goals:
+## Goals

-- data efficiency.
-No need for large amount of formal language data.
+- **Data Efficiency**: Operates without requiring large formal language datasets
-- computation efficiency.
-Implemented in Rust.
-Optimized for speed.
-More than thousands of times faster than existing tools.
+- **Performance**: Implemented in Rust and optimized for speed, achieving performance thousands of times faster than existing tools
-- configurability.
-Behaviors can be specified by various configuration files.
-It's easy to configure it to output to different formal languages like Lean, Rcoq, Isabelle, Metamath, etc.
+- **Configurability**: Supports customization through configuration files, easily adapting to output different formal languages (Lean, Coq, Isabelle, Metamath, etc.)
-- extensibility.
-It's able to handle quite arbitrary natural language inputs by combining NLP techniques and rules.
-Husky will be used to scale up the system to its true potential.
+- **Extensibility**: Handles arbitrary natural language inputs by combining NLP techniques with rules.
+Integration with Husky enables scaling the system to its full potential

-The pipeline of visored is as follows:
+## Pipeline

-1. Rewrite stage.
-Rewrite the input into a controlled natural language, using both NLP and rules.
+1. **Rewrite Stage**: Convert input into controlled natural language using NLP and rules
-2. Latex stage.
-Use latex parser to parse the input into a tree structure.
+2. **LaTeX Stage**: Parse input into a tree structure using LaTeX parser
-3. Syntax stage.
-Perform constituency parsing and formula parsing.
-Resolve symbols.
+3. **Syntax Stage**: Perform constituency parsing and formula parsing, resolving symbols
-4. Semantic stage.
-Type inference, checking and function dispatch.
+4. **Semantic Stage**: Execute type inference, checking, and function dispatch
-5. Mir stage.
-Reduce the syntax tree into a middle intermediate representation (MIR) for convenience.
+5. **MIR Stage**: Reduce syntax tree into a Middle Intermediate Representation (MIR)
-6. Tactics stage.
-Fill in the missing pieces using tactics.
+6. **Tactics Stage**: Fill in missing pieces using tactics
-7. Output stage.
-Translate the MIR into a target formal language like Lean, Rcoq, Isabelle, Metamath, etc for soundness.
+7. **Output Stage**: Translate MIR into target formal languages (Lean, Coq, Isabelle, Metamath, etc.) for soundness verification

-It's different from previous projects like Naproche in that
+## Comparison with Naproche

+Key differentiators:

-- The CNL(Controlled Natural Language) in visored is not determined by pure rules, but also learned functions over natural language data.
-Human users don't need to learn CNL to use visored.
-And LLMs for reasoning don't need extra data to be verified.
+- **Advanced CNL**: The Controlled Natural Language in visored combines rules with learned functions from natural language data.
+Users and LLMs don't need special training to use the system
-- It's not meant to be a self-consistent system.
-Signatures are specified by configuration files.
-Soundness relies on external tools.
+- **External Verification**: Rather than maintaining internal consistency, visored relies on external tools for soundness verification, with signatures specified via configuration
-- It's implemented in a system-level language instead of Haskell, optimized for speed and large-scale engineering.
+- **Performance-Focused**: Built in Rust for superior speed and scalability, compared to Haskell-based alternatives

-It's significance if design goals are achieved:

-- For interactive theorem proving, it aims to be a fast local analyzer for natural language proofs.
-Mathematicians or students can have the majority of their proofs verified in real time, without any needs to learn tools like Lean, Coq, etc.
+## Potential Impact

+### Interactive Theorem Proving
+- Provides real-time verification of natural language proofs
+- Eliminates the need for mathematicians and students to learn specialized formal languages

+### Automated Theorem Proving
-- For automatic theorem proving, it provides a fast and reliable reward function for RL algorithms to train on.
+- Serves as a fast, reliable reward function for reinforcement learning algorithms